mariar-18/Room-Occupancy-Detection/README.md

 Room occupancy can be estimated from changes in environmental conditions such as temperature, humidity, light and CO₂ levels.
 This project uses these sensor readings to build a classification model that identifies the occupancy status of a room.

-The project uses the **UCI Occupancy Detection Dataset**, which contains environmental sensor measurements collected from an office environment along with the corresponding occupancy status.

 ## Model

 A **Random Forest Classifier** is used to learn the relationship between the sensor readings and occupancy status.
 The trained model is then used to predict the occupancy of new sensor readings.